 - During Straight Teeth Direct treatment, you’ll use an app for monthly check-ins with your assigned dentist, who can adjust your treatment and aligners to match your progress.

-- With Straight Teeth Direct, you will receive aligners produced locally in the UK.
+- Straight Teeth Direct produces their aligners locally in the UK.
 Most competitors import your aligners from other countries, and it’s not always clear where they’re coming from.

-- Straight Teeth Direct’s price will cover all the aligners you need to achieve your perfect smile, so you won’t pay for any refinements.
+- Straight Teeth Direct’s price covers all the aligners in your treatment plan plus five extra months’ worth for refinements.

 - Straight Teeth Direct offers multiple payment plans, two of which do not require a credit check.